Lugribossk/simple-dashboard/README.md

 Name|Default|Description
 ---|---|---
-type||Which kind of source this is, must be one of the types listed below, e.g. `status-code` or `vso-branches`. title||Title displayed on status indicator, e.g. `Production Healthcheck`. interval|60|Number of seconds between status checks.
+type||Which kind of source this is, must be one of the types listed below, e.g. `status-code` or `vsts-branches`. title||Title displayed on status indicator, e.g. `Production Healthcheck`. interval|60|Number of seconds between status checks.